Yancovenant/MAPF/README.md

 <img width="206" height="332" alt="image" src="https://github.com/user-attachments/assets/b71be797-f0e8-4b29-a523-fd7a76693d36" />

 ---

 ### 5. Unity Build/Run

 - Press **Play** in the Unity Editor to start the simulation.
+- on Hierarcy select > EnvStart/GlobalProperties, there you will find `Agent YOLO Config` and select the AUGV that you wanted to use YOLO detection **the more agent you set to use YOLO, the more usage device resources**

 ---